BHIIKTOR/roboto/README.md

 In this example, we first define a `handle_response` function to process the response from the contract execution.
 Then, we execute a `Decrement` message using the `Roboto::step` method.
 The step method takes a closure that allows us to perform additional operations on the `Roboto` instance within the closure.
 In this case, we use the closure to call the exec method with the `Decrement` message and the `handle_response` function.
 Finally, we query the counter contract to get the final value of the counter using the `Roboto::query` method and print the result.

 ---

-# **Note**

-This is mostly a learning project.
-Documentation wrote by GPT 😎, totally the best use case for it.